underthehai/tp/docs/DeveloperGuide.md

 ![EditActivityDiagram](images/EditActivityDiagram.png)

 Below is a sequence diagram that shows a scenario whereby the user edits a specified activity in Wanderlust

+The TravelPlan Object or TravelPlan by calling `Logic#execute()` which returns a `CommandResult`.
+From `CommandResult`, the Ui will then show a message about the successful edited object.

 ![EditSequenceDiagram](images/EditSequenceDiagram.png)